Loading…

 Program Requirements

 The M.S. in Management program is based upon students working in a wide range of organizations; students must be adept at understanding the relation of the manager to the organization in order to gain mastery.
-The program consists of 12 three-credit hour courses.
+The program consists of 10 three-credit hour courses, which include five program core courses: MGT 6400 Global Leadership, MGT 7300 Business Finance, MGT 7750 Strategy and Decision-Making, MIS 7000 IT in Business, and MGT 8000 MSM Business Simulation.
 Courses provide an in-depth exposure to core management areas that are applicable to a wide range of situations and organizations.
 Throughout the M.S. in Management program, students may have the opportunity to complete elective coursework at the graduate level to complement program core requirements.
 Unless otherwise indicated these course codes (courses) include: MBA (except 5850/5900/6000), MCM, MGT, MHR, MHS, MOL, MPA, MSP, NPM, HCA, and IST (IST 7000 level courses only).
 Students should consult with a program Chair or advisor when selecting program electives.

 As an alternative to the standard M.S. in Management program, students may select a program with one of the following concentrations: